Thames Tunnel: Construction

 At the start of the 19th century, there was a pressing need for a new land connection between the north and south banks of the Thames to link the expanding docks on each side of the river.
 The engineer Ralph Dodd tried, but failed, to build a tunnel between Gravesend and Tilbury in 1799.

-Between 1805–1809, a group of Cornish miners, including Richard Trevithick, tried to dig a tunnel further upriver between Rotherhithe and Wapping/Limehouse, but failed because of the difficult conditions of the ground.
+Between 1805 and 1809, a group of Cornish miners, including Richard Trevithick, tried to dig a tunnel further upriver between Rotherhithe and Wapping/Limehouse, but failed because of the difficult conditions of the ground.
 The Cornish miners were used to hard rock and did not modify their methods for soft clay and quicksand.
 This Thames Archway project was abandoned after the initial pilot tunnel (a 'driftway') flooded twice when 1,000 ft of a total of 1,200 ft had been dug.
 It only measured 2–3 ft by 5 ft, and was intended as a drain for a larger tunnel for passenger use.
 The failure of the Thames Archway project led engineers to conclude that "an underground tunnel is impracticable".

 The Anglo-French engineer Marc Brunel refused to accept this conclusion.
 In 1814 he proposed to Emperor Alexander I of Russia a plan to build a tunnel under the river Neva in St Petersburg.
 This scheme was turned down (a bridge was built instead) and Brunel continued to develop ideas for new methods of tunnelling.

 Brunel patented the tunnelling shield, a revolutionary advance in tunnelling technology, in January 1818.
 In 1823 Brunel produced a plan for a tunnel between Rotherhithe and Wapping, which would be dug using his new shield.
-Financing was soon found from private investors, including the Duke of Wellington, and a Thames Tunnel Company was formed in 1824, the project beginning in February 1825.
+Financing was soon found from private investors, including the Duke of Wellington, and a Thames Tunnel Company was formed by the Thames Tunnel Act 1824 (5 Geo.
+4. c. clvi), the project beginning in February 1825.

 The first step was the construction of a large shaft on the south bank at Rotherhithe, 150 ft back from the river bank.
 It was dug by assembling an iron ring 50 ft in diameter above ground.
 A brick wall 40 ft high and 3 ft thick was built on top of this, with a powerful steam engine surmounting it to drive the excavation's pumps.
 The whole apparatus was estimated to weigh 1000 LT.
 The soil below the ring's sharp lower edge was removed manually by Brunel's workers.
-The whole shaft thus gradually sank under its own weight, slicing through the soft ground rather like an enormous pastry cutter.
+The whole shaft thus gradually sank under its own weight, slicing through the soft ground like a pastry cutter.